ViridianGames/U7Revisited/Redist/Data/Scripts/_SCRIPT_TODO.md

 execute_usecode_array({23, 17494, 7715}, objectref) - none of the scripts call this with 3 args

-cmps("Brom") - many NPC scripts use, don't know what it is yet.

 format_price_message() - dont know how this works